 - In addition to Damascus, Amos prophesies similar judgement against Gaza, Tyre, Edom, and Moab.
-Why would God's prophet deal with these nations?
-These other nations were wronging God's people.
-Remember that God's people are not exclusively special, as God wants all people (nations) to be saved.
-For example God sent Jonah to Ninevah. - Amos did his work in the northern kingdom of Israel, but his words of judgement included a rebuke of the kingdom of Judah.
+Why would God's prophet deal with these nations? - Amos did his work in the northern kingdom of Israel, but his words of judgement included a rebuke of the kingdom of Judah.